 As a child, I did not have the calling to go into libraries or public libraries.
-However, I did use libraries as a kid.
-Libraries were how I got hooked on Harlan Ellison, was able to catch up on 50 years of Isaac Asimov's writing, and discover my love for science fiction.
+However, I did use libraries as a child.
+Libraries were how I got hooked on Harlan Ellison, was able to catch up on 50 years of Isaac Asimov's writing, and discovered my love for science fiction.
 However, most of my elementary school years were spent participating in the local Parks and Recreation programs like Flag Football.
 And so, even though I was a reader and used public libraries, it never occurred to me to become a librarian until I moved to Arizona.

 I grew up in California and played football in high school.
-I was a good student with good grades, nothing fantastic.
-In fact in order to pay for college, my plan was to get a football scholarship, which I almost did.
+I was a good student with good grades, though nothing fantastic.
+In fact, in order to pay for college, my plan was to get a football scholarship, which I almost did.
 The school told me that if I started, then they would pay for my tuition, not a full ride, but tuition.
 That was good enough for me.
-So I ended up starting center for a division IAA college team at 250 pounds.
-If you follow football, that weight is rather anemic so I had to try really hard to get that position.
+I ended up starting center for a division IAA college team at 250 pounds.
+If you follow football, that weight is rather anemic, and so I had to try really hard to get that position.
 However, even though I started, they didn't give me a scholarship.
 In fact, they pulled me and wanted to red shirt me.
 That was the kiss of death.
 (A red shirt means you can't take more than 6 units of school.
 This is so the college can keep you longer and beef you up.)
 I was NOT going to sacrifice my education to play football.
 Football was supposed to pay for college.
-So I quit and moved back home.
+I quit and moved back home.

 I still felt the urge to go away for college.
 The colleges where I lived were either not very good, or were very expensive.
 And so, when my father offered for me to move in with him and go to ASU, I went.
 In order to get in-state tuition, I had to establish residency for six months.
 It was the longest six months of my life (well, almost.)
 I couldn't stand just cooling my heels; I needed to find something to do.